gvwilson/sdxpy/src/db/index.md

 Exploring ideas one at a time and then combining them is a common tactic among experienced designers [%b Petre2016 %].
-Creating classes like the all-in-one-file database of [%x db-file %] that we don't put into production may feel like a waste of time, but it usually saves us effort in the long run
+Creating classes like the all-in-one-file database that we don't put into production may feel like a waste of time, but it usually saves us effort in the long run